How Long Can Raw Chicken Sit Out And Stay Safe To Eat

 Is Cooking Chicken Enough to Kill All the Bacteria

 The Center for Disease Control and Prevention (CDC) states that thorough cooking of meat and poultry can kill bacteria, only if it is done at a safe internal temperature.
-All types of poultry (breasts, whole bird, legs, thighs, wings, ground poultry, giblets, and stuffing) should be cooked at an internal temperature of 165 degrees Fahrenheit or above.
-Using a cooking thermometer is best to ensure the temperature since uncooked or raw poultry usually contains Salmonella, Clostridium perfringens, and Campylobacter that are all harmful to everyone's health.
+All types of poultry ( chicken breasts, whole chicken, chicken drums or legs, wings, thighs, mince or ground poultry, even giblets, and also stuffing) should be cooked at an internal temperature of 165 degrees Fahrenheit or above.
+Using a cooking thermometer is best to ensure the temperature since uncooked or raw poultry usually contains Salmonella, Clostridium perfringens, and Campylobacter that are all harmful to everyone’s health.

 How Do You Know If Lettuce Is Bad – Does Lettuce Go Bad is answered here.